 Prayer before God

-We listen to a story about two people who come to the temple to pray.
+We hear a story about two people coming to the temple to pray.
 One is a Pharisee, a member of the nation’s elite, praying with beautiful words.
-The second is from a disrespected class, a collaborator with the occupiers, a tax collector.
+The second is from a disrespected class, a collaborator with the occupiers, and a tax collector.
 He prays with just a few unimpressive sentences.
 Nothing special catches our eye; different people pray differently.
 Nothing is surprising about that.

 We are Dependent on God